Liberal Party (Philippines): 2016 elections: Oras Na, Roxas Na!

-In the 2016 presidential elections, the Liberal nominated Mar Roxas, former Department of Transportation and Communications (DoTC) and Department of the Interior and Local Government (DILG) secretary, and Leni Robredo, a representative from Naga City and widow of Jesse Robredo, the DILG secretary who preceded Roxas, as the party's presidential and vice presidential candidates.
-Roxas defeated by former member Rodrigo Duterte of PDP–Laban, but Robredo managed to win.
+In the 2016 presidential elections, the Liberal Party nominated former Department of Transportation and Communications (DoTC) and Department of the Interior and Local Government (DILG) secretary Mar Roxas, and Leni Robredo, a representative from Naga City and widow of Jesse Robredo, the DILG secretary who preceded Roxas, as the party's presidential and vice presidential candidates.
+Roxas was defeated by former member Rodrigo Duterte of PDP–Laban, but Robredo managed to win.
 Most of the party's members either switched allegiance to PDP–Laban, joined a supermajority alliance but retained their Liberal membership (with some defecting later), joined the "recognized minority", or created an opposition bloc called "Magnificent 7".

-Liberal being purged under Duterte's presidency: 2016–2022
+Liberal purge under Duterte's presidency: 2016–2022

 Post-2016 elections

 After its loss in the 2016 elections, as early as February 2017, the leaders of the Liberal chose to focus on rebuilding the party by inviting sectoral representation of non-politicians in its membership numbers.
 Since then the party had been inducting new members who were non-politicians, some of whom applied online through the party's website.
-Also, Senator Leila de Lima, who was pushing probe into alleged extrajudicial deaths in the early months of Duterte's war on drugs, was arrested in 2017 based on charges linked to the drug trafficking scandal in New Bilibid Prison, which the party claimed as only a product of harassment and trumped-up charges against opposing the president.
-Also, it prompted them to review its party rules and principles.
+Also, Senator Leila de Lima, who was pushing probe into alleged extrajudicial deaths in the early months of Duterte's war on drugs, was arrested in 2017 based on charges linked to a drug trafficking scandal in the New Bilibid Prison, which the party claimed as only a product of harassment and trumped-up charges against opposing the president.
+It then prompted them to review its party rules and principles.

 2019 elections: Otso Diretso

-Before the scheduled 2019 general elections, the Liberal formed Otso Diretso, an electoral coalition of eight candidates for the senate race; led by the party, the coalition field also comprised members of the Magdalo, Akbayan, and Aksyon.
+Before the 2019 general elections, the Liberal Party formed Otso Diretso, an electoral coalition of eight candidates for the senate race; led by the party, the coalition also comprised members of the Magdalo, Akbayan, and Aksyon.
 None of the eight senatorial candidates under Otso Diretso won a seat, however; it was the first time in the history of the current bicameral composition of the Philippine Congress under the 1987 Constitution that the opposition failed to win a seat in one of the chambers, and the second time that a Liberal-led coalition suffered a great loss since 1955.